vijayakumarmani2/Hardware-Map/README.md

 # Hardware-Map

 The Hardware Map Tool is a command-line application that provides comprehensive information about your system's hardware specifications.
-You can use this tool to retrieve information about the CPU, webcam, memory, RAM, display, battery, and disk.
+You can use this tool to retrieve information about the CPU, webcam, memory, RAM, display, battery, disk, wifi, ethernet, bluetooth, keyboard, touchpad and audio.

 ## Table of Contents
 - [Installation](#installation)